jfisteus/eyegrade/doc/user-manual/user-manual.rst

 .............................

 You will probably want to import the listing of scores from your grade-book.
-You can easily process ``eyegrade-results.csv`` to produce a CSV-formatted file with three columns: student id, number of correct answers and number of incorrect answers, in the order you want.
+You can easily process ``eyegrade-answers.csv`` to produce a CSV-formatted file with three columns: student id, number of correct answers and number of incorrect answers, in the order you want.
 You can even produce the listing to for just a subset of the students.